dgreif/ring/.github/ISSUE_TEMPLATE/bug_report_api.md

 ---

 <!--
+Please DO NOT DELETE THIS TEMPLATE or your issue may be closed immediately.
-Please search for open and closed GitHub issues that match your situation before opening a new bug report.
+Before opening an issue, search for open and closed GitHub issues that match your situation.

 If this is a Live Stream issue please go back and use the Live Streaming issue template.
 -->